Oh. My. Goodness. I HATE fungus gnats. And that's from someone who dislikes using the word hate. And I've put it in capitals. Yep. That much.

 My sticky trap method for indoor plants

 For the green traps, there's no extra steps required before use, just follow the directions included with the pack.
 For the yellow traps, remove the paper on one side of the trap only to expose the sticky surface, instead of removing both sides.
 Then lay the trap down flat, sticky side up, on the soil surface.

 I also cut the yellow ones in half or even in quarters, whereas I find the green uBloomd ones are already the ideal size.

-When trimming the yellow ones, cut them before removing the paper, otherwise you end up with sticky snips!
+When trimming the yellow ones, cut them before removing the paper, otherwise you end up with very sticky snips!

-Yellow traps: Lay the trap flat on the soil, after watering.
+Yellow traps: Lay the trap flat on the soil.
 I find the trap stays sticky a good two weeks or more (although in dustier environments they can lose their stickiness faster).
 In a couple of weeks, flip the trap over, peel off the paper on the other side to expose a fresh sticky layer, and you get double the use compared to how they recommend using them.

 How do you use mosquito bits to kill fungus gnats?